Our Board of Directors

 Frank Baysore - Vice President

-Frank Baysore, NCG, is President of Front Range Fiduciary Services, LLC.
-Frank is a member of the National Guardianship Association, the primary professional association of guardians as well as the Colorado Guardianship Association.
-In 2004 he passed the national credentialing examination to become a National Certified Guardian under the auspices of the Center for Guardianship Certification.
-He is also a member of the Board of Directors of the Guardianship Alliance of Colorado, and also serves as a volunteer guardian for that organization.
+Frank Baysore, NCG, is a partner in Baysore & Christian Fiduciary Services, LLC.
+Frank is a member of the National Guardianship Association, the primary professional association of guardians, as well as the Colorado Guardianship Association.
+In 2004 he passed the national credentialing examination to become a Nationally Certified Guardian under the auspices of the Center for Guardianship Certification.
 In his professional role, Frank serves as court appointed conservator for incapacitated adults.
 He also serves as a personal representative for estates, as agent under power of attorney, representative payee, and trustee for special needs trusts and other trusts.
-Frank is a member of the Arapahoe County Adult Protective Services Review Team and is a Patron (non-attorney) member of the Colorado Bar Association and its Elder Law Section.
+Frank is a member of the Probate Best Practices Committee for Arapahoe County District Court and is a Patron (non-attorney) member of the Colorado Bar Association and its Elder Law Section.
+Frank also serves as a board member to the Colorado Fund for People with Disabilities, a special needs pooled trust.
 He is a graduate of the University of Notre Dame, where he majored in business administration.
 He and his wife Mary Jean have two adult daughters and four grandchildren.
+They live in Aurora.

 Stephanie Brennan - Secretary